hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter24.md

-`productivity`. the amount of goods and service produced from each hour of a worker's time.
+`productivity`. the amount of goods and services produced from each hour of a worker's time.

 `physical capital`. the stock of equipment and structures that are used to produce goods and services.

 `human capital`. the knowledge and skills that workers acquire through education, training, and experience.

-`natural resources`. the inputs into the production of goods and services that are provided by nature, such as land, rivers, and minerla deposits.
+`natural resources`. the inputs into the production of goods and services that are provided by nature, such as land, rivers, and mineral deposits.

 `technological knowledge`. society's understanding of the best ways to produce goods and services.